aetheric-oss/svc-scheduler/docs/sdd.md

 ```

 ### `cancel_itinerary`
-- Takes id of an itinerary (either draft or confirmed) and cancels all flights associated with that itinerary.
+- Takes id of an itinerary and cancels all flights associated with that itinerary.

 ```mermaid
 %%{